Mohd-Fazal-khan/linkedin/README.md

 ---
 ## NOTE

-change the frontend and backend url accordingly in files (I use my render develop url)
+Change the frontend and backend url accordingly in files (I use my render develop url)

 ---
 ## Contributing